ketchup-guild/ketchup-waiter/docs/hide_and_seek/HideAndSeek.md

 are within 500 meters of the hiders the endgame starts.
 During the endgame the hiders are not allowed to move.

-- after the hiding period is over and the seekers are allowed to start moving
+- after the 45-minute hiding period is over, the seekers are allowed to start moving and ask their first question
-- every 15 minutes after the hiding period: reminder post that the seekers are allowed to ask a question
+- every 15 minutes after that: each seeker team is allowed to ask a question until the hiders are found

-Then there is a command to finish the game when a team of seekers have found the hiding team, this posts in all hiding team channels and now allows all remaining hiding teams to ask questions every 5 minutes
+Then there is a command to finish the game when a team of seekers has found the hiding team, this posts in all hiding team channels and now allows all remaining hiding teams to ask questions every 5 minutes

 From now on, until all seeking teams have posted that they found the hiders the bot will post the same reminder from